-When is an indicator If the centre's indicator falls below the "lower" lower than the boundary, then the centre has a lower-than-expected national average? indicator compared to the national average.
+When is an indicator lower than the national average?
+If the centre's indicator falls below the "lower" boundary, then the centre has a lower-than-expected indicator compared to the national average.
 When is an indicator higher than the national average?
 This question will not be answered in this SHM report.
 The indicators will be high (ranging from 80-99%), making the "upper" boundary difficult to interpret.
 We will only provide the "lower" boundary.